bjoern-janson/computational-phase-boundary/theory.md

 # 2. Capability Evolution

-Capability growth is modeled as the interaction between accessibility and available gradients:
+Capability evolution is modeled as the interaction between accessibility and available gradients:

 $$
 dC_t =